MicrosoftDocs/EMDocs/EMDocs/Solutions/mam-intune.md

 In this case, you must ask the user to manually uninstall the unmanaged version so that the managed version you configured can be installed.

 However, for devices that run iOS 9 and later, Intune will automatically ask the user for permission to take over management of the existing app.
-If they agree, then the app will become managed by Intune and any mobile application management policies you associated with the app will also be applied.
+If they agree, then the app will become managed by Intune and any MAM policies you associated with the app will also be applied.

 ### Step 5: Monitor the app deployment with MAM policy